 - What are the parking permit rates this year?

 - Parking Permit Price List--prices subject to change.

 - Will there be any changes to parking zones or area designations?

 - Parking program changes can be found on our web page.

 - When are permits required?

-- Parking permits are required Monday - Friday year-round including semester breaks and summer with the exception of 2nd Street Garage which requires a parking permit Monday Sunday.
+- Parking permits are required Monday - Friday year-round including semester breaks and summers with the exception of 2nd Street Garage, which requires a parking permit Monday-Sunday.

 - What is an Evening Permit?